MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-pipeline-artifact-v1.md

 Publishing is not supported in classic release pipelines.

+> [!NOTE]
+> Publish Pipeline Artifacts is not supported in on-premises.
+Please use [Publish Build Artifacts](publish-build-artifacts-v1.md) if you're using Azure DevOps Server or TFS 2018.

 The `publish` and `download` keywords are shortcuts for the PublishPipelineArtifact@1 and DownloadPipelineArtifact@2 tasks.
 See [steps.publish](/azure/devops/pipelines/yaml-schema/steps-publish) and [steps.download](/azure/devops/pipelines/yaml-schema/steps-download) for more details.

 > [!TIP]